-The 2010-17 records have picked up the substantial elements of 1991-2005 recording and have added several further localities, although some more work is required for West Kent.
-However, the apparent decline in records indicated by a comparison of Philp (2010) with Philp (1982) - 17 tetrad records for 1991-2005, as against 24 for 1971-80 - is not borne out by the data recently collected, which has already (2017) reached 31 tetrads (represented by 32 monad records).
-The Kent position may therefore be one of relative stability or even increase since the 1970s.
-This contrasts with the wider position: a comparison of the species' area of occupancy in England over the periods 1930-1969 and 1987-1999 produced a calculated decline of 32% in the likelihood of its being recorded.
-Also, the BSBI threatened plants surveys carried out 2008-201311 re-found presence in only 57% of old recorded sites selected, with disproportionate losses in lowland England and Wales; whereas the three sites selected for Kent (one of which was actually in vc14, East Sussex) were still extant.
+The 2010-19 records have picked up the substantial elements of 1991-2005 recording and have added several further localities, although some more work is required for West Kent.
+However, the apparent decline in records indicated by a comparison of Philp (2010) with Philp (1982) - 17 tetrad records for 1991-2005, as against 24 for 1971-80 - is not borne out by the data recently collected, which has already (2019) reached 33 of 32% in the likelihood of its being recorded.
+Also, the BSBI threatened plants surveys carried out 2008-201315 re-found presence in only 57% of old recorded sites selected, with disproportionate losses in lowland England and Wales; whereas the three sites selected for Kent (one of which was actually in vc14, East Sussex) were still extant.